AzmainAhnaf/One-Word-Story/README.md

 this python file stores the function of adding words to the and story and compiling story, detailed explanation is given below

 ### setup.py
-this python file helps to get the current active text channel id where the bot is activated, it prompts to set one text channel id if none present
+this python file helps setup the bot with channel_id and limit.

 ### story.txt
 this is the .txt file where all the words are kept stored for the next story compilation